Welcome to Walnut Grove Lake!!!

 How Association Dues are Used

-WGLHA has enviably low Association dues, currently $225 for 2017-18.
+WGLHA has enviably low Association dues, currently $260 for the 2018-19 year.
 Invoices are sent out in April and are due June 1.
 Dues cover the period from May 1 thru April 30 each year.

 There’s a lot involved in keeping our neighborhood beautiful and a fun place to live.
 The following are some of the budget items that are covered by your dues: repairs and maintenance to parks and public areas including mowing, tree removal and repair to docks, playgrounds and park equipment; newsletter and directory; insurance and government fees related to dam certification and safety; bookkeeping; legal and tax preparation fees; electricity for the public areas; and charges for the Association phone, post office box and web site.